 Students rotate through classes and teachers who teach a core curriculum of mathematics, history, language arts, and science.
-Seventh and eighth grade students choose between a full year of French or Spanish.
-Additional learning opportunities include art, music or band, technology, and physical education classes.
-Activities include a sixth grade trip to Nashville, a seventh grade trip to Atlanta, an eighth grade trip to Philadelphia and Washington, D.C., and a French trip to Quebec.
+Seventh and Eighth grade students choose between a full year of French or Spanish.
+Additional learning opportunities include art, music, choir or band, technology, physical education, and strength and conditioning classes.
+Field trips such as a sixth grade team building field trip, a seventh grade trip to Atlanta, and an eighth grade trip to New York and Washington, D.C., allow students to experience a global view of education.

 Students develop the knowledge, skills, and habits necessary for academic success in the Upper School.
 All eighth graders, for example, take physical science so they are prepared for biology as freshmen.
 Honors classes in math (sixth), language arts (seventh) and world language (eighth) are gradually added in the Middle School.
-The development of study skills and habits are stressed.
+Students also work to develop character and healthy habits through an advisory curriculum.

 At USJ, we know the Middle School years are a time of tremendous academic, emotional, and physical growth.
 We love, engage, and challenge every student to embrace our mission as they grow and prepare for the challenges of the Upper School and beyond.